garylirocks/quickrefs/azure-active-directory.markdown

 ## Privileged Identity Management (PIM)

 - P2 feature
-  - If you have a P2 license plan and already use PIM, all role management tasks are performed in the PIM experience
+  - If you have a P2 license plan and already use PIM, **all role management tasks are performed in the PIM experience**
+- Two types of role assignments:
+  - Eligible role assignments
-- Just-in-time elevate role assignment
+  - Active role assignments
+- Both active and eligible assignments could be time-bound or permanent
-- Could be
+- Roles:
   - Entra Role
+    - Assignment scope could be `/` (tenant-wide) or `AppScopeId` (limit scope to an application only)
   - Azure RBAC Role
   - Entra privileged group membership
     - You could assign either members or owners the group
     - Useful to mssign multiple roles to the group, then a user just need one activation (for the group membership), instead of activating multiple roles one by one
 - Most common use case: create "Eligible Assignment" of roles/memberships to some users/groups, who need to active them when needed
-- Both active and eligible assignments could be time-bound or permanent

 ### API